Niko Rak

-Niko Rak (born 26 July 2003) is a Croatian footballer who plays for plays for Turkish club Konyaspor as a midfielder.
+Niko Rak (born 26 July 2003) is a Croatian footballer who plays for plays for Slovenian club Primorje as a midfielder.

 Club career

 On 28 August 2020 he played his first match for Šibenik, coming on as a substitute for Mario Ćurić in the 79th minute in a match against Gorica.
 On 7 August 2021 he made his first start for Šibenik in a match against Slaven Belupo.

 International career

 Niko Rak has played internationally for Croatia at under-16, under-17 and under-19 levels.